lamartire/generator-ascetic-modules/README.md

 # generator-ascetic-modules [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 >

+## ⚠️ This project deprecated

+This project was deprecated since `0.0.1` version.
+Fork it if you need additional features, or use my new project [sharec](http://github.com/lamartire/sharec) for stepless projec scaffolding and configuration management.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-ascetic-modules using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).